 Have you recently had a new furnace set up and are now noticing a weird smell?
 You’re not alone, because plenty of other homeowners also have this happen at first.
 Let’s review what’s causing this smell, and when you can look forward to it to subside, as well as three other furnace smells you shouldn’t ignore.

 There are two explanations why a new furnace might stink.

-3 Other Furnace Smells You Shouldn’t Disregard
+3 Other Furnace Smells You Shouldn’t Dismiss

 - Musty.
-If your furnace smells musty, you might have mold and mildew flourishing in your ductwork.
-We recommend having your ductwork inspected and cleaned if needed.
+If your furnace smells musty, you might have mold and mildew growing in your ductwork.
+We advise having your ductwork inspected and cleaned if required.

 Now that you understand which furnace smells are normal and which ones aren’t, you’re well-equipped to take care of your new heater.
 If you’re worried about a strange odor, our Precision Mechanical HVAC technicians can help you.
 Call us at 605-206-3766 to schedule your appointment right now.
 We offer quality, affordable furnace repair in Rapid City and surrounding communities.